-The following section is based on the Carlos Castaneda’s book from 1968, The teachings of Don Juan: A Yaqui way of knowledge.
+The following section is based on Carlos Castaneda’s book from 1968, The Teachings of Don Juan: A Yaqui Way of Knowledge.

-It presents the teachings of don Juan Matos in regards to the taming of Datura as an ally.
+It presents the teachings of Don Juan Matos in regard to the taming of Datura as an ally.

-In this paradigm, Datura is personified as woman which has the following properties:
+In this paradigm, Datura is personified as a woman who has the following properties: